 The majority of adults over the age of 30 have some level of gum disease — and the effects of the periodontal condition go beyond bleeding gums and persistent bad breath.
 While we always strive for the prevention of periodontal infections, your Attleboro dental team offers proven therapies to treat and reverse gum disease as soon as possible.

 In the beginning stages, periodontal infections can be reversed with improved hygiene at home.
-Scaling and root planing arrests the disease after it reaches moderate levels.
 Advanced gum disease may require surgical treatment or gum/tooth replacement therapy.

 Oral Cancer Screenings

 The statistics surrounding oral cancer are shocking — one person in the US dies from the disease every hour, and the incidence of oral cancer is rising along with the spread of the human papillomavirus (HPV).
 However, early detection of the disease can greatly improve patient outcomes.
 That’s why your dentist will complete a regular examination of your oral cavity and all surrounding structures (the face, lips, neck, throat, and mouth) to look for the early warning signs of oral cancer.

 Signs of oral cancer include discoloration of oral tissues, asymmetry in the face, persistent sores, lumps or bumps, or reported tinging or numbness in the face or mouth.
 If suspicious areas are detected, we will promptly discuss your next steps to ensure you receive the care and attention you require.

 Capron Park Dental wants to do everything possible to make your next dental appointment accommodating for all of your family members.
 Regardless of your age, we can guarantee that there’s a dental treatment that can specifically address your needs.
 Whether your child needs dental sealants to protect their development teeth, your senior members need a new denture or dental implant, or you simply wan to give your smile a cosmetic boost, we can make sure that your needs are met.